-Wales will be launching the first youth parliament in January 2019 and Learning Disability Wales is one of the partner organisations supporting young disabled people to have a voice.
+Wales launched the second Youth Parliament in January 2022 and Learning Disability Wales is one of the partner organisations supporting young disabled people to have a voice.

 Voted for by young people

 60 young people aged 11 – 18 are your Welsh Youth Parliament Members.

 40 of them were elected by young people voting in the Youth Parliament election in November 2021.
 The remaining 20 have been elected by young people from partner organisations.
 Learning Disability Wales is proud to be one of these organisations.

 Putting the Welsh Youth Parliament together this way makes sure there is representation from diverse groups of young people.

 Run by young people